fent/node-ytdl-core/README.md

   ```
 * `format` - Primarily used to download specific video or audio streams.
 This can be a specific `format` object returned from `getInfo`.
   * Supplying this option will ignore the `filter` and `quality` options since the format is explicitly provided.
 * `dlChunkSize` - The size of the download chunk in bytes, this is used when the chosen format is video only or audio only, the download in this case is separated into multiple chunks to avoid throttling.
-Defaults to `10485760` which is `10 Megabytes`.
+Defaults to 10MB.
 * `range` - A byte range in the form `{start: INT, end: INT}` that specifies part of the file to download, ie {start: 10355705, end: 12452856}.
   * This downloads a portion of the file, and not a separately spliced video.
 * `begin` - What time in the video to begin.
 Supports formats `00:00:00.000`, `0ms, 0s, 0m, 0h`, or number of milliseconds.
 Example: `1:30`, `05:10.123`, `10m30s`.